benaston/NState/readme.md

 ```

-How to build and/or run the tests:
+How to build and/or run the tests
 --------

 1. Run `/build/build.bat`